Frequently Asked Questions

 Fees vary depending on the college.
 Government colleges usually charge between ₹20,000 – ₹1,00,000 per year, while private colleges may charge between ₹2,00,000 – ₹5,00,000 per year.

-India has more than 40,000 BDS seats across government, private, and deemed universities, and the number is increasing every year.
+India has more than 30,000 BDS seats across government, private, and deemed universities, and the number is increasing every year.

-Yes, BDS offers a rewarding career with strong demand in healthcare.
+Yes, BDS offers a rewarding career with strong demand in dental healthcare.
 Career growth is strong in clinical practice, specializations (MDS), research, and hospital administration.

 NEET-UG is the only entrance exam required for BDS admission in India.